Alabama Animal Advocates

 Dog running along farm fences.

 When we see dogs running loose, we tend to assume they are off of their own premises because the owner does not care or allowed the dog to roam.
-This is not always the case.
-Accidents happen.
+This is not always the case: Accidents happen.
 Children leave doors open, contractors leave gates opened, dogs jump fences (or dig out from under fences) and dogs flee when scared.

 If you see a dog running loose, the owner may be looking the dog.
 Please follow the steps to assist animals who are lost, stray, or abandoned.
 Your efforts may help the dog return home.
 If you see a dog running loose repeatedly, it is possible the owner allows the dog to run loose or does little to prevent that from happening.